juji-io/docs/docs/chat.md

 Clients can be written in any programming language that supports Websocket.
 For example, most Web browsers support [this Javascript Websocket API](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket), so it is easy to write a Juji client that works for Web browsers.

+Note that you don't need authentication to create a participation and start chatting.
+You just need a deployed chatbot.

 The following steps are required to initiate a chat session via the API:

 ## Create participation